Save the Trafalgar Square Pigeons

-Save the Trafalgar Square Pigeons (also known as STTSP) is an organisation that claims to oppose cruelty to wild birds, especially pigeons, in Trafalgar Square, London, England since the organisation's creation in 2000.
+Save the Trafalgar Square Pigeons (also known as STTSP) is an organisation that claims to oppose cruelty to wild birds, especially feral pigeons, in Trafalgar Square, London, England since the organisation's creation in 2000.

 History

-The group was formed in 2000 when Ken Livingstone, Mayor of London tried to reduce the number of pigeons in Trafalgar Square.
+The group was formed in 2000 when Ken Livingstone, Mayor of London, tried to reduce the number of pigeons in Trafalgar Square.
 These reductions were to be made by a number of techniques, including the removal of the Trafalgar Square bird food seller's licence.
 While feeding was still legal, feeders alleged that they were subjected to a period of intimidatory harassment in late October–early December 2002, during the course of which a Harris's Hawk was also introduced.

 Argument

 STTSP argued that completely removing the birds' food was cruel and would lead to a large number of them dying of starvation.
 They said that reducing the birds' food source over a longer time scale would result in the reduction of the population as they would have to find an alternative food source.
 Ken Livingstone claimed that the reduction in the number of birds in the Square was to create a "more pleasant environment."
 In the run up to the ban Trafalgar Square had undergone a £25 million renovation and £140,000 worth of damage had been caused to Nelson's Column as a result of bird droppings.